A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Copulas and vine copulas

 \subsection{Copula examples}

-Here we provide three families of copulas that will be used in \secref{Gauss-fails} and \secref{dome} to model different dependence structures among input loads on a truss model.
-A list of classical families of bivariate pair copulas and their properties can be found in \citep{Nelsen2006,Joe2015}.
+Here we provide three families of copulas that will be used in \secref{horizontal_truss} and \secref{dome} to model different dependence structures among input loads on a truss model.
+A list of classical families of copulas and their properties can be found in \citet{Nelsen2006, Joe2015}.
+A summary of $19$ families of bivariate copulas used for inference in this study and of their dependence properties is provided in Tables \ref{tab:pair_copula_cdfs}-\ref{tab:pair_copula_properties}.

 The independence copula